 Should one or more of these risks or uncertainties materialize, or should underlying assumptions prove incorrect, actual results may vary materially from those described herein.
 This list is not exhaustive of the factors that may affect any of the Company's forward-looking statements and information.
-Forward-looking statements are statements about the future and are inherently uncertain, and actual achievements of the Company or other future events or conditions may differ materially from those reflected in the forward-looking statements and information due to a variety of risks, uncertainties and other factors, including without limitation, those referred to in this document under the heading "Risk Factors" and elsewhere.
-The Company's forward-looking statements are made, and the Company does not assume any obligation to update forward-looking statements and information if circumstances or management's beliefs, expectations or opinions should change.
+The Company's forward-looking statements and information are based on the reasonable beliefs, expectations and opinions of management on the date the statements are made, and the Company does not assume any obligation to update forward-looking statements and information if circumstances or management's beliefs, expectations or opinions should change.